ibabushkin/morgue/README.md

 # Morgue - a markdown based orgmode replacement

-To a Vim user like me, EMACS is very complex, bloated and a generally unpleasant experience.
-Yet, one feature that is provided by EMACS made me use it: orgmode.
-It is incredibly useful and intuitive for note taking.

-After some time I realized that I only use a small subset of it's functionality, which roughly consists of the following:
+EMACS isn't for everyone - for instance, vim users often dislike the experience of using it.
+However, there a lot of features in emacs that can't be found elsewhere.
+One such feature is orgmode, whose main functionality I have recreated here.

+The following features are suppported:

 * TODO's.
 * Sectioning
 * Timestamps (with repetition intervals)
 * Agenda generation
-* Outlining (if I need it)

-Almost all of these are already present in markdown's much cleaner and easier syntax, at least in syntactic extensions.
+Almost all of these are already present in markdown's more widely understood and easier syntax, or at least in syntactic extensions.

 [vim-markdown](http://www.github.com/gabrielelana/vim-markdown) provides
-a lot of the functionality I need, namely:
+a lot of the functionality I need for the editing task, namely:

-* easy editing (this is Vim after all)
+* easy editing (this is vim after all)
 * better syntax highlighting
 * checkboxes via `Space`